cube-js/cube/docs/content/Examples-Tutorials-Recipes/Recipes/timezones.md

 ]
 ```

-Note that the `Orders.createdAt` time dimension was provided in the `dimensions` part of the query.
-So, it was returned "as is", in the UTC timezone.
+The `Orders.createdAt` time dimension was provided in the `dimensions` part of the query.
+So, its values were returned "as is", in the UTC timezone.
 (Apparently, all orders were made at midnight.)

 Also, check out the `Orders.createdAt.day` values in the result.
 They were returned because we've provided `Orders.createdAt` in the `timeDimensions` part of the query.
-So, the data was returned translated to New York timezone (shifted 4 hours back from UTC) and also truncated to the start of the day since we've specifed the daily `granularity` in the query.
+So, they were translated to New York timezone (shifted 4 hours back from UTC) and also truncated to the start of the day since we've specifed the daily `granularity` in the query.

 We also added the `Orders.createdAtConverted` to `dimensions` in the query.
-The respective values were also returned translated to New York timezone but not truncated with respect to the granularity.
+The respective values were also translated to New York timezone but not truncated with respect to the granularity.
 Please check that the `createdAtConverted` dimension is defined using the [`SQL_UTILS.convertTz` method](https://cube.dev/docs/schema/reference/cube#convert-tz) that does the timezone translation.

 ## Configuration

-To allow Cube to build pre-aggregations for timezones that can be specified in queries, let's provide a list of such timezones via the `scheduledRefreshTimeZones` configuration option:
+To allow Cube to build pre-aggregations for timezones that can be specified in queries, we need to provide a list of such timezones via the `scheduledRefreshTimeZones` configuration option:

 ```javascript
 module.exports = {